How to Get Legally Married in Ontario

-First of all, lets clear up a common misconception:
+First, lets clear up a common misconception

 NOW!
 How do you actually get your marriage licence?

-2. Bring the required documents to your appointment
+2. Bring the required documents

-Birth certificate, including any change of name certificates
+Birth certificate (including any change of name certificates)

 Canadian Citizenship Card